truong-bui/AsyncLoadingScreen/README.md

 # Showcases
 If you're using Async Loading Screen plugin in your game and would like to showcase here, shoot me an email about your game's info, including screenshots(gif/png/jpeg/video) of your in-game loading screen.

+# Donate
+If Async Loading Screen is useful for you or your team, you can [buy me a coffee](https://www.buymeacoffee.com/truongbui) to support this project.

 # License
 Async Loading Screen plug-in is licensed under the [MIT](LICENSE) License.